 Millions of people around the world suffer from lower back pain.
 Many people have a hard time finding treatment that works for them.
-If you haven’t had success with other treatments, you might want to try PRP therapy.
-PRP therapy has many benefits with minimal side effects.
+If you haven’t had success with other treatments, you might want to try a clinic in Tucson’s PRP therapy for lower back pain.
+PRP for back pain has many benefits with minimal side effects.

 PRP injections use your own blood.
 Your blood contains bioactive proteins that’ll help your healing process.
 It’ll get you back to your normal state with little-to-no downtime.

 Before you receive the injection, your blood will get separated.
 Portions of plasma will be removed and mixed with platelets.
 The blood will then be injected at the site of the injury while using help from a fluoroscope or ultrasonic guide.
 The entire procedure takes one to two hours.

 What are the Benefits of PRP Therapy for People With Lower Back Pain?

 PRP therapy promotes tissue regeneration when plasma is injected at injury sites.
 PRP for back pain strengthens joints, repairs ligaments and tendons, increases mobility and reduces pain.
 You should notice a significant improvement with your lower back pain within approximately two weeks.
 You may need to complete the process two to three times to get your desired results.
 Plasma injections for back pain are very helpful to some people.

 Is PRP Therapy Effective for People With Lower Back Pain?

 People who have muscle strains, muscle fibrosis in their back or have damaged tendons and ligaments in their back will benefit from our PRP therapy treatments in Tucson for their lower back pain.
 PRP therapy isn’t effective for people for people who have damaged discs, compression of nerve roots, herniated discs, degenerative disc disease or spinal stenosis.

 Will I feel Immediate results from PRP Therapy?